-Israeli soldier convicted in killing of Palestinian man
+Israeli soldier convicted in killing of wounded Palestinian suspect

 Protesters chant 'Our soldier, the hero'

-Across the street from the Ministry of Defense compound, a few hundred supporters gathered behind a police security barrier to protest on Azaria's behalf.
+Across the street from the Ministry of Defense compound, several hundred supporters gathered behind a police security.

 They danced and cheered, shouting, "Our soldier, the hero."